chaitjo/lstm-context-embeddings/README.md

 **Read the full blog post here: [chaitjo.github.io/context-embeddings](https://chaitjo.github.io/context-embeddings/)**

+---

 ![Bidirectional RNN layer](res/bidirectional-rnn.png)

 # Implementation
 The code implements the proposed model as a pre-processing layer before feeding it into a [Convolutional Neural Network for Sentence Classification](https://arxiv.org/pdf/1408.5882v2.pdf) (Kim, 2014).
-Two implementations are provided to run experiments- one with [tensorflow](https://www.tensorflow.org/) and one with [tflearn](http://tflearn.org/) (A high-level API for tensorflow).
+Two implementations are provided to run experiments: one with [tensorflow](https://www.tensorflow.org/) and one with [tflearn](http://tflearn.org/) (A high-level API for tensorflow).
 Training happens end-to-end in a supervised manner: the RNN layer is simply inserted as part of the existing model's architecture for text classification.

 The tensorflow version is built on top of [Denny Britz's implementation of Kim's CNN](https://github.com/dennybritz/cnn-text-classification-tf), and also allows loading pre-trained word2vec embeddings.